T

 +

-Sofia is generally a safe city at night, even in the central areas.
-Popular spots like Vitosha Boulevard are well-lit and frequented by people.
-As with any major city, it's wise to remain aware of your surroundings, avoid poorly lit or deserted streets, and take standard precautions against pickpocketing, especially in crowded places.
+Sofia is generally a safe city at night, with low crime rates.
+Like any major city, it's wise to exercise standard precautions: stay aware of your surroundings, avoid poorly lit or deserted areas, and keep valuables secure.
+The central areas, especially around Vitosha Boulevard, are well-populated and feel safe.

 +

-Bulgaria is part of the European Union.
-Citizens of EU/EEA countries and Switzerland do not need a visa.
-Citizens of many other countries, including the USA, Canada, Australia, and the UK, can enter Bulgaria visa-free for short stays (up to 90 days within a 180-day period).
-Always check the latest official requirements for your specific nationality before traveling.
+Whether you need a visa to enter Sofia, Bulgaria, depends on your nationality.
+Bulgaria is a member of the European Union.
+Citizens of EU/EEA countries and many other countries (like the USA, Canada, Australia) can enter visa-free for short stays.
+Always check the latest visa requirements for your specific nationality before traveling.